Nord Stream pipelines sabotage: Russian international investigative initiative

 On 17 February 2023, Russia formally submitted a proposal to the Security Council of the United Nations calling for an investigation into the Nord Stream sabotage, and reiterated its request on 20 February 2023.

 On 24 March 2023, Kremlin spokesperson Dmitry Peskov stated that Denmark had invited the Russian-controlled operator of the Nord Stream 2 pipeline to help salvage an unidentified object found close to the pipelines, according to the source.
 This new development had been interpreted as a positive sign by Russia as it demands transparency during the investigation.
 At the centre of interest is a tubular object protruding from the seabed in the vicinity of the pipeline.
 Nord Stream is attempting to salvage this object for further investigation.
 The blasts are still unexplained but Russia blames the UK and the US for the sabotage.

 On 27 March 2023, a UN Security Council motion by Russia for an independent international inquiry into the sabotage failed, with only China and Brazil supporting the motion, while the remaining 12 council members abstained.

+United Kingdom

+Swiss incorporated Nord Stream AG brought a 579 million Euro insurance claim before London's High Court for the damage to their pipelines.
+The claim considered the damage to be sabotage by "group of ordinary citizens acting on their own" and named Russia, Ukraine, and the United States as potential perpetrators, whereas the defendant argued that the “complexity, sophistication and geopolitical implications” pointed to a state actor.
+In July 2026, the court ruled against the claim reasoning that a war exclusion clause applied with the Russo-Ukrainian war being a significant cause for the sabotage and that a government was behind it even if no specific perpetrator could be identified.